sourcegraph/about/blogposts/gophercon-2019-what-got-us-here-won-t-get-us-there.md

 This work not only exposes Go and programming, it also sends a strong message that we're working in this community to make it safe for everybody, and this is full of opportunities if you're willing to put in the work.

-Nothing would make me happier than if at the end of this talk all the people that look like me go to the terrace and take a group picture togehter.
+Nothing would make me happier than if at the end of this talk all the people that look like me go to the terrace and take a group picture together.
 We could make this a tradition and hopefully grow every year.

 So, one last thing